 Each year, Medicare publishes a ‘standard benefit’ that insurance companies must meet to sell medications.
 Insurance companies can do better than the standard, but they can’t do worse.

-There are four stages or phases of drug coverage.
+There are three stages of drug coverage:

-1. The Deductible Phase
+1. The Deductible Stage

-2. The Initial Coverage Phase
+2. The Initial Coverage Stage

-4. The Catastrophic Phase
+3. The Catastrophic Stage

 1. Deductible: You pay the full price of the drug until you fulfill your deductible.
-The standard deductible is $545.
+The standard deductible is $590.
 If you have a Medicare Advantage plan, you may never see the deductible or pay a lower amount.

 Does my premium count toward my out-of-pocket costs?